“Did you ever stop to think, and forget to start again?”

 Finally, being present makes any activity more enjoyable because the suffering you may feel often comes from a split focus or just too much thoughts running around in your head.

-My favourite way to reconnect with the present moment right now it to see everything as I was seeing it for the first time.
+My favorite way to reconnect with the present moment right now it to see everything as I was seeing it for the first time.
 I imagine it like that, I take that role.